 FAQs

-• A Qualifying Registered Psychotherapist is a therapist who has completed their graduate-level training in psychotherapy and is in the process of completing the required clinical hours to become fully registered.
+• A Registered Psychotherapist (Qualifying) is a therapist who has completed their graduate-level training in psychotherapy and is in the process of completing the required clinical hours to become fully registered.
 They are registered with their regulatory body and are authorized to provide therapy services.

 They work under the supervision of an experienced, fully licensed psychotherapist and regularly review their clinical work to ensure they are providing safe, ethical, and effective care.

-Choosing to work with a Qualifying Registered Psychotherapist can be a great option, as they bring current knowledge, strong clinical training, and ongoing professional support through supervision.
+Choosing to work with a Registered Psychotherapist (Qualifying) can be a great option, as they bring current knowledge, strong clinical training, and ongoing professional support through supervision.

 • We require at least 24 hours’ notice to cancel or reschedule an appointment to avoid being charged.
 Changes made less than 24 hours before your session will incur a full cancellation fee (100% of the session cost).